joostkremers/pandoc-mode/docs/index.md

 then choose another output format, set the required options, save again, etc. Because the name of a settings file contains the output format for which it was created, the different settings files won’t interfere with each other.

-When you switch the output format (with `C-c / O`), Emacs checks if a corresponding settings file exists and loads it if one is found.
+When you select a new output format, Emacs checks if a corresponding settings file exists and loads it if one is found.
+If you change to a different output format and haven’t saved the setting for the current output format, Emacs will warn you and ask if you want to save them.

 On systems that have symbolic links, it is also possible to specify a default output format (`C-c / s d`).
 This is done by creating a symbolic